os-autoinst/os-autoinst-distri-opensuse/CONTRIBUTING.md

   Keep in mind that the text in the github pull request description is only visible on github, not in the git log which can be considered permanent information storage.
+* Add comments to the source code if the code is not self-explanatory:
+  Comments in the source code should describe the choices made, to answer the question "why is the code like this".
+The git commit message should describe "why did we change it".
 * Consider "multi-tag `assert_screen` with `match_has_tag`": Please use a
   multi-tag `assert_screen` with `match_has_tag` instead of `check_screen`
   with non-zero timeout to prevent introducing any timing dependant behaviour,